-Tax Deduction & Collection Account Number (TAN) Registration
+Tax Deduction and Collection Account Number (TAN) Registration

 Application Procedure